developer-mide/redis-prometheus-grafana/README.md

-# Postgres-Exporter with Prometheus and Grafana #
+# Redis-Exporter with Prometheus and Grafana #
 A Remote Dictionary server (Redis) Exporter, with Prometheus and Grafana for monitoring.

 ## Table of Content ##